 - Ensure that the area you are working on is free of any trip hazards and that people and pets are aware that you are pressure washing.

 - Pressure washers run on electricity, due to the fact you are using water you need to make sure that all sockets and covered and waterproofed.

-- Do not ever use a ladder when using a pressure washer, because of backpressure, you need to be able to have a firm stance whilst using the hose.
+- Do not use a ladder while pressure washing.
+You need a firm stance to handle the back pressure from the hose.

 - Always read the user manual supplied with your pressure washer.

-- After you have finished using your power washer you should make sure the hose is clean and serviced and the unit is stored in a dry place.
+- After you have finished using your pressure washer, you should ensure the hose is clean and serviced and the unit is stored in a dry place.

-You can also reach areas of the house that you wouldn’t normally be able to reach without a ladder.
+You can access areas of your home that would typically be out of reach without a ladder.

-But pressure washing should not be performed if your home’s exterior is made from any of the materials mentioned in this article.
+It is not recommended to pressure wash your home’s exterior if it is made of any of the materials mentioned in this article.

-There are professional companies who will come to your house and perform the work for you, these people are insured against damage, loss, and injury.
+Professional companies can perform the work for you.
+They are insured against damage, loss, and injury.